Monmouth Medical Center: The Altschul Medical Library

-Located within the hospital, this collection serves as the major information resource for the faculty, residents and students in the Department of Medical Education and staff of Monmouth Medical Center.
-The Library houses 4000 monographs, 7000 reels of microfilm, 2000 bound volumes, and subscribes to 300 journals.
+Located within the hospital, this collection serves as the major information resource for the faculty, student residents, and staff of Monmouth Medical Center.

+The library houses 4000 monographs, 7000 reels of microfilm, 2000 bound volumes, and subscriptions to 300 journals.

 The Library is a member of the Central Jersey Regional Library Cooperative and National Network of Libraries of Medicine.
-It participates in the National Library of Medicine Docline and has interlibrary loan arrangements with 100+ hospitals and universities throughout New Jersey.
+It participates in the National Library of Medicine Docline and has interlibrary loan arrangements with more than 100 hospitals and universities throughout New Jersey.

 Monmouth Medical Center Foundation

 This organization, started in 1982, is a volunteer group that fundraises through various functions to help provide charitable care to the community it serves.